JOIN THE TEAM!

 Rehearsals: Tuesday-Friday 7pm-10pm, Saturdays either 11am-5pm or 12-6pm.

-Tech Week and Show Dates: TBD
+Tech Week and Show Dates:

 Please note these dates and times are subject to change.